Skip to main content

 2. The agent calls MCP tools (call_mcp_skill, get_earnings, get_price, etc.).
 These are HTTP fetches from Node to contributor servers and accumulate in toolOutputsByAlias.

-5. Python reads inputs, computes results, optionally calls render_chart(spec, data, title) for structured charts and / or plt.savefig() plus save_figure(alt, title) for matplotlib PNGs, then calls set_result(value) with the final JSON-serializable result.
+5. Python reads the bound aliases / inputs, computes results, calls save_figure(alt, title) for matplotlib PNGs when a visual is needed, and calls set_result(value) with the final JSON-serializable result.

 6. The sandbox returns stdout, result, plus chart and image artifacts back into the Node loop.
 Image PNGs are uploaded to Vercel Blob and exposed as ImageArtifact URLs.